jdoyle5/quick_bid/README.md

 * Bidding window - showcases the item details and multi-player bidding functionality
 * Bidding - each click on the ‘Enter bid’ button will increase the current bid by a set increment.
 The increment will be determined based on that item’s MSRP (i.e. a more expensive item will have a larger bid increment than a less expensive item)
     * real time bidding enabled by websockets
-* The user can set a max bid for each auction item prior to the bidding war

 ### Bonus Features
 * Implement categories for easier navigation